 My daily tea drinking commenced with breakfast at the Hotel Tibet where each morning I would request that the kitchen serve the beverage doctored with honey, ginger and lemon.
 Once out and about exploring the temples and shrines, the quest for a refill would gradually become urgent.
 Not one to settle for just any ordinary cup, I tried several chai shops before settling on my favorite.
 Were I were to return to Dharamsala, I swear I could find my chai cafe again.

-Basically little more than a lean-to shed with an open kitchen fronted by a tidy patio, it was a ten-minute downhill hike from my hotel.
+Basically little more than a lean-to shed with an open kitchen fronted by a tidy patio, it was a ten-minute downhill hike from my lodging at the Tibet Hotel.
 With a few left turns onto dirt paths choked with vendors, scooters and shops, then past an outdoor produce market before one last left turn into a hidden alley and I had arrived.

 There an Indian husband and wife held court, she dramatically pouring warm milked tea into chai glasses, he flipping half-toasted naan into the air.
 The mid-morning regulars included a trio of monks often engrossed in animated conversation and an assortment of backpackers.
 I’d take my regular perch against the patio’s back wall bench and watch the tableau set out before me.
 About 10 a.m., the sun would have just risen high enough behind the shed to hit the window glass over my head.
 A virtual spotlight, it bounced off the hard surface to cast a glow on all before me; the tea drinkers in front with the open kitchen behind them, a perfectly lighted stage set.
 To coin a phrase, it was “‘straight out of central casting.”
 No tea drinking experience before or since has compared.
 The photos tell the story.